Italy–Turkey relations: Ottoman relations with pre-unitary Italian States

 Prior to the Unification of Italy, several Italian states, most notably the Republic of Venice, fought wars against the Ottoman Empire in conflicts such as the Ottoman–Venetian wars (1396–1718) and others.

 The Ottoman Empire attempted to invade Italy in 1480.
 The Ottoman invasion of Otranto occurred between 1480 and 1481 at the Italian city of Otranto in Apulia, southern Italy.
 Forces of the Ottoman Empire invaded and laid siege to the city and its citadel.
-After the refusal to surrender, the city was taken and about 12,000 inhabitant (all the male population) were killed and the others were enslaved: moreover, more than 800 inhabitants were beheaded after the city had been captured.
+After the refusal to surrender, the city was taken and about 12,000 inhabitants (all the male population) were killed and the others were enslaved: moreover, more than 800 inhabitants were beheaded after the city had been captured.
 The Martyrs of Otranto are still celebrated in Italy.
 A year later the Ottoman garrison surrendered the city following a siege by Christian forces and the intervention of Papal forces led by the Genoese Paolo Fregoso.

 The Ottomans also briefly held Otranto once more after conquering it in 1537.
 Ottoman troops operated in Italy and surrounding islands as part of France's war to subdue the region.